nov-solutions/sol-web/README.md

 **Tailwind CSS**, a utility-first, class-based CSS framework, simplifies the process of styling markup in the presentation layer.\
 **daisyUI**, a component library for Tailwind CSS, provides several pre-built, customizable components for typical UI elements.

-### CDK Deployment

-1. Sub out SITE_NAME in `app.py`
-2. `make key-pair`
-3. `cd ./cdk && cdk deploy`

-Resources are in us-west-2.
-SSH into instance and install docker
-Update GH pipeline variables and push to master.
-Also, update the IP address in deploy pipeline.

 ### Web Server

 **Nginx**, an open-source web server, acts as a reverse proxy that routes both external and internal traffic to the appropriate layer of the web app.